cilium/cilium/Documentation/operations/upgrade.rst

 * Helm option ``enableRuntimeDeviceDetection`` is now deprecated and is a no-op.
 * The IP addresses on which to expose NodePort services can now be configured with ``nodePort.addresses``.
 Prior to this, Cilium only exposed NodePort services on the first (preferably private) IPv4 and IPv6 address of each device.
+* Helm option ``enableCiliumEndpointSlice`` has been deprecated and will be removed in a future release.
+  The option has been replaced by ``ciliumEndpointSlice.enabled``.

 Added Metrics
 ~~~~~~~~~~~~~